Melapress/captcha-4wp/readme.txt

 If you are not using v3 then script will only load when there is form in that page. no settings required.

 = How to set captcha in contact form 7? =
-To show noCaptcha use [anr_nocaptcha g-recaptcha-response]
+To show noCaptcha use [c4wp_nocaptcha g-recaptcha-response]

 = How to set captcha in WooCommerce? =
 If Login Form, Registration Form, Lost Password Form, Reset Password Form is selected in SETTINGS page of this plugin, they will show and verify Captcha in WooCommerce respective forms as well.